What is Agile?

 Agile management, or agile process management, or simply agile refers to an iterative, incremental method of managing the design and build activities of engineering, information technology and other business areas that aim to provide new product or service development in a highly flexible and interactive manner.

 A few surveys have found that adoption of Agile has almost doubled from 35 percent to 76 percent.
 Shows how the development across the world is changing and showing how successful it is.
 But do remember, Agile may or may not be suitable for your project/company.
-To read more about Agile, you can go here.
+Read more about Agile.

 Phases We Follow In JIRA